 - 1. Exam sessions: Unit, final, and/or exit exams may be a form of evaluation.
-Exams for faceto-face classes as well as online may be proctored exams.
+Exams for face-to-face classes as well as online may be proctored exams.
 Exams may be completed by paper and pencil, or computer. - 2.
-Exams consist of, but are not limited to multiple choice, select all that apply, highlight, dropdown box, etc. - 3.
-Make-up exams will be given in the event of necessary absence (i.e., personal illness or death in the family) that occurs on the date of a regularly scheduled examination.
+Exams consist of, but are not limited to multiple choice, select all that apply hot spot, enhanced hot spot, ordered response, graphics, cloze, extended drag and drop, matrix, etc.

+- 3. Make-up exams will be given in the event of necessary absence (i.e., personal illness or death in the immediate family) that occurs on the date of a regularly scheduled examination.
 The student must: - Notify the appropriate faculty prior to the scheduled exam, and - Schedule the make-up exam with the appropriate faculty within one week of the missed exam.
 In the event the student does not schedule or complete a make-up exam within one week's time, a zero will be assigned for that exam.
 The exam will be of equivalent credit to the exam missed. - 4.
-Exam Review: Appointments to review an exam must be scheduled with the instructor within five working days, not including the date of the exam.
+Exam Review: Appointments to review an exam must be scheduled with the instructor who covered the exam content within five working days, not including the date of the exam.
 For example, if the exam is taken at 9:00 AM Wednesday, the student must make their request by 5:00 PM the following Wednesday.
-After that week, access to the exam will not be allowed.
+After that week, access to the exam will not be allowed. - 5.
+Calculation of Examination Grades and Final Grade: Students must earn a total of 70% on all examinations prior to adding other assignments to calculate the final grade in all clinical courses as well as designated courses as determined by the nursing faculty and Director of Nursing.
+The calculation of all examination grades will not be rounded.
+For example.
+69.5% will NOT round to 70%.
+If a student does not successfully earn 70% or greater on the overall examination score, the student will not progress in the course and will be required to retake the course.
+If the student earns 70% or greater on the total examination score, the other assignments will be included to determine the student's final grade.
+The final grade will be rounded.